How Switzerland is handling geopolitics in Djibouti

-The strategic importance of the Gulf of Aden is growing.
+The Gulf of Aden is growing in strategic importance.
 Switzerland has real interests there, but not much in the way of political influence.
-It is trying to gain some by being a good neighbour – such as helping with coral reefs.
+It is trying to gain some by nurturing good relations – such as helping with coral reefs.

-Nowhere in the world are there such beautiful coral reefs as off the coast of Djibouti, a small state on the Horn of Africa, at the southern end of the Red Sea.
-Here on the Gulf of Tadjoura dark volcanic mountains rise into the air, and only the odd sailboat is to be seen out on the sea.
-But under water there is a wonderful world to be explored.
-The coral reefs in shimmering shapes and colours host an amazing wealth of natural life.
+Nowhere else in the world do corals thrive as splendidly as off the coast of Djibouti, a small state in the Horn of Africa, at the southern end of the Red Sea.
+Here on the Gulf of Tadjoura, dark volcanic mountains rise into the air, and only the odd sailboat is to be seen on the sea.
+But under water, coral reefs in shimmering shapes and colours host an amazing wealth of natural life.

-Two years ago this submarine world was the object of a scientific expedition in which Switzerland took part.
-Diving and taking samples of the unique vegetation has kept researchers from several countries busy.
-The samples are now being studied by the Transnational Red Sea CenterExternal link at the Swiss Federal Institute of Technology Lausanne (EPFL).
+Two years ago this submarine world was the subject of a scientific expedition in which Switzerland took part.
+Researchers from several countries went diving to take samples of the unique vegetation.
+These samples are now being analysed at the Transnational Red Sea CenterExternal link at the Swiss Federal Institute of Technology Lausanne (EPFL).

-Using DNA analysis, the researchers are seeking to understand the biological process of Djibouti’s coral reefs a bit better.
-They seem to be more resistant to the adverse effects of climate change than reefs in other parts of the world.
-This autumn, photos from the scientific expedition, which will continue on into 2025, could be seen at an openExternal link-air exhibition in Geneva.
+The researchers hope DNA analyses will help them uncover the biological processese of these corals, which appear to be more resistant to the adverse effects of climate change than reefs in other parts of the world.
+This autumn, photos from the scientific expedition, which will continue on into 2025, were on display at an openExternal link-air exhibition in Geneva.

 More